anubhavsinghgtm/JavaScript-Projects/README.md

 Here we can set a deadline and there will be a countdown that runs every second.

 ![countdown](https://github.com/anubhavsinghgtm/JavaScript-Projects/blob/6053620241f9704f5c9221e60594c8b124311753/Countdown/Screenshot/countdown.jpg)

+### Lorem Ipsum
+This tool will help you to generate random paragraphs alternate to Lorem Ipsum.
+It is noice though but can be modified to work similar like lorem ipsum text.

 #### Thanks for reading
 You can connect with me on [Twitter](https://twitter.com/anubhavsinghgtm).